Are you wondering when your hens will start to lay? The excitement is building but you are not sure what will happen? I can relate.

 The Color Comb

-If you pay close enough attention her comb may become larger and redder in color.
-It's a good idea to always keep an eye on your hens' comb because it can tell you a lot about their health.
+If you pay close enough attention, her comb may become larger and redder in color.
+So it's a good idea always to keep an eye on your hens' comb because it can tell you a lot about their health.

-For example, a pale comb in the summer can be a number of things one heat exhaustion.
-With the way, our summer is this year a few of the ladies are lighter.
+For example, a pale comb in the summer can be several things one heat exhaustion.
+By the way, our summer is this year a few of the ladies are lighter.
 Molting is another perfectly normal thing that can cause the comb to be lighter.

 Things that cause concern for a lighter comb- mites, lice, worms.